-All states mandate that insurers must offer this type of coverage because it may prove vital when driver experience hit and runs or accidents with uninsured drivers.
-Sometimes, UIM even helps in cases of underinsured motorists and helps cover some of the gaps left by the other driver’s policy.
+All states mandate that insurers must offer this type of coverage because it may prove vital when drivers experience hit-and-runs or accidents with uninsured drivers.
+Sometimes, UM/UIM policies even help in cases of uninsured/underinsured motorists and help cover some of the gaps left by the other driver’s policy.

 You can review your own auto insurance policy to better assess your standing in the event that an uninsured or underinsured driver negligently or recklessly causes a collision with you on the road.

-Most states require motorists to carry some form of personal injury protection (PIP) in the event of an accident.
+Some states require motorists to carry some form of personal injury protection (PIP) in the event of an accident.
 This policy may extend coverage for some of your medical expenses and lost wages following a car accident regardless of who caused the accident, but the amount you receive may not go very far in helping you financially.

 Uninsured motorist coverage helps alleviate that financial burden if the at-fault party does not carry any auto insurance.
 Coverage amounts for uninsured motorists may have higher amounts than PIP offers.
-Depending on the state you live in, you may have to carry both PIP and UIM.
-In states that do not require UIM, insurers usually make it available in your policy for your added peace of mind.
+Depending on the state you live in, you may have to carry both PIP and UM/UIM.
+In states that do not require UM or UIM, insurers usually make it available in your policy for your added peace of mind.

 Severe Injuries Following Car Accidents

-Even if you live in a state that does not require UIM and you do not have UIM, the extent of your injuries may qualify you to file a personal injury lawsuit to recover your economic and noneconomic losses.
+Even if you live in a state that does not require UM or UIM and you do not have UIM or UM coverage, the extent of your injuries may qualify you to file a personal injury lawsuit to recover your economic and noneconomic losses.

-These kinds of lawsuits required that you prove the other driver breached a duty of care, caused the accident through this breach, and that your resulting injuries caused you severe financial strain.
-If you suffer severe injuries in a car accident, a personal injury claim may also allow you to collect compensation for noneconomic losses, like pain and suffering, as well.
+These kinds of lawsuits require that you prove the other driver’s negligence by showing they breached a duty of care, caused the accident through this breach and that your resulting injuries caused you severe financial strain.
+If you suffer severe injuries in a car accident, a personal injury claim or may also allow you to collect compensation for noneconomic losses, like pain and suffering, as well.

 This may serve as evidence to prove negligence on the part of the other driver, and a lawyer may conduct additional investigations after the accident if you seek legal representation.
 Having a car accident lawyer to guide you through this process may help you collect the necessary evidence you need to file a personal injury lawsuit against a negligent driver.

 Let Ben Crump Law, PLLC, Handle Your Car Accident Case

-If you suffered injuries in a car accident due to another driver’s negligence or recklessness, but they lack auto insurance and your policy does not cover uninsured motorists, we may help you build a personal injury lawsuit.
+If you suffered injuries in a car accident due to another driver’s negligence or recklessness, but they lack auto insurance, and your policy does not cover uninsured motorists, we may help you build a personal injury lawsuit.

 Our dedicated lawyers can review your car accident case for free to help you determine your legal options.
-Statutes of limitation apply in many states for personal injury cases, so the sooner you call us, the sooner we may begin working on building you a compelling case.
+Statutes of limitations apply in many states for personal injury cases, so the sooner you call us, the sooner we may begin working on building you a compelling case.
 If you wait too long from the date of the accident to file a suit, you may lose your opportunity to take any legal action at all.

-We work on a contingency-fee basis, so we only collect payment if we secure financial compensation in your favor.
+We work on a contingency fee basis, so we collect payment only if we secure financial compensation in your favor.